Register / Login

 Many people think of hospice as a building, but hospice is really a philosophy of care.
 While most hospices in New Zealand offer in-patient facilities, the majority of people are cared for in the comfort of their own home.

-Anyone living with a life limiting condition – such as heart failure, motor neurone disease, MS or cancer – can access and benefit from hospice services.
+Anyone living with a life limiting condition – such as multiple sclerosis, respiratory disease, motor neurone disease or dementia – can access and benefit from hospice services.
 Hospices aim to help people make the most of their lives, with the core philosophy of living every moment in whatever way is important to them.